Jherson-Aguto/BankingSystem/docs/TaskNow.md

 The database remains the source of truth.

-Repositories decide which persistence technology is appropriate.
+Repositories determine the appropriate persistence implementation.

 ---